alexmosc/deep_q_trading/README.md

 quantmod,
 TTR.

-with the command install.packages('TTR', dependencies = T).
+with the command like the following: install.packages('TTR', dependencies = T).

 Installing keras for R is a little different, but should typically be easy; refer to a manual: https://keras.rstudio.com/.

+This is it.
 After you are done with the packages, run main.R script.
 Default parameters will use a generated signal timeseries and training will last for 5000 iterations.

 If you wish to change parameters or load real stock data, you have to tune the main.R script.